 2. Creamy lemon and herb pot-roasted chicken

-If you’re a fan of a traditional Sunday roast, you probably know it’s a lot of effort to prep and make.
+If you’re a fan of a traditional Sunday roast, you probably know it can be a lot of work to prep and make.
 Plus, unless you’re cooking for a big group, it’s a lot of food!

 That’s why it can be an ideal recipe to cook and enjoy throughout the week.
 But to make things easier (and to save on washing up!), why not make a roast dinner using only one dish?